Parramatta Girls’ Home Memorial

 The design was selected with the assistance of former residents who participated in consultations and surveys about what they would like to see in a memorial, and which memorial design they preferred.

 The final memorial was selected by an independent panel who assessed the memorial for artistic merit, technical expertise, feasibility, alignment with budget and, most importantly, interpretation of the themes outlined by former residents during consultations.

 An initial series of consultations was held with former residents to discuss ideas about a suitable memorial.
 Read the Consultation Summary Report .

 In June 2016, former residents were able to comment on the five shortlisted artists initial design ideas for a memorial via a workshop and a questionnaire.
 View a summary of what was heard during the consultations.

 Where is the memorial going to be located?

 The memorial will be located at the site of the former Parramatta Girls’ Home in North Parramatta.
 A location has been chosen which can be easily accessed by former residents and the community, while offering a quiet place for reflection.

-FACS Royal Commission Team, Department of Family and Community Services
+DCJ Royal Commission Team, Department of Communities and Justice